vuejs/vue-router/docs/guide/advanced/scroll-behavior.md

 # Scroll Behavior

+<div class="vueschool"><a href="https://vueschool.io/lessons/how-to-control-the-scroll-behavior-of-vue-router?friend=vuejs" target="_blank" rel="sponsored noopener" title="Learn how to control the scroll behavior on Vue School">Learn to control the scroll behavior with a free lesson on Vue School</a></div>

 When using client-side routing, we may want to scroll to top when navigating to a new route, or preserve the scrolling position of history entries just like real page reload does. `vue-router` allows you to achieve these and even better, allows you to completely customize the scroll behavior on route navigation.

 **Note: this feature only works if the browser supports `history.pushState`.**